morintd/lite-pathfindings/README.md

 ##### Floyd-Warshall
 Floyd-Warshall is an algorithm aiming to find the shortest path beetween every pair of edge, it works with ponderated graph, orented and not oriented.
 It works thanks to a matrix which represent every vertex (and weight) of a graph.
-Floyd-Warhsall works with negative weight.
+Floyd-Warhsall works with negative weight, with the exception of circuit with negative weight.

 ### HOW TO USE
 #### Djikstra